 - You usually need specialized equipment such as a dab rig, which is a significant investment.
 Also, medical patients with debilitating conditions may be unable to heat the nail with the torch.
 Improper use of a dab rig can lead to injury.

-Concentrates offer a fast and potent way to consume marijuana and these weed dabs are becoming bestsellers.
+Concentrates offer a fast and potent way to consume marijuana, and these weed dabs are becoming bestsellers despite the risks.

 It is up to you to decide if you want wax, oil, butter, shatter, or resin to dab with.
 We also recommend paying for a high-quality dab rig or vaporizer to get the very best out of your concentrates.